Digital Nomad Packing List

 These options will carry you through any climate, which is essential for travelers who find themselves on both tropical islands and in land-locked cities.

-The Woolx Reaction Boxer Briefs are made with Merino wool, which means you can wear them a few times between washes.
-They’ve been one of our go-tos for the past five years, and you can get about 90 wears per pair before they start wearing down.
-If you go all-black like us, we recommend sewing different color threads into an inside seam.
-It’ll help you keep track of which underwear you've been wearing and which ones need to be washed.
+The Wool and Prince Boxer Briefs are made with Merino wool, which means you can wear them a few times between washes.
+The wool material on these briefs has lasted longer with more wear than other brands we've tested, so we're sure of their durability.
+If you prefer all-black, like us, we recommend sewing different color threads into an inside seam.
+It'll help you track which underwear you've been wearing and which needs washing.

 Darn Tough’s Tactical No Show Light Socks are a bit of a mouthful, but they're great for everyday use.
 They offer a bit more durability and cushion than your average cotton sock.
 Darn Tough even offers a lifetime warranty that we’ve tested ourselves.
 Even though they’re on the pricier side, it’s safe to say that one purchase gets you socks for life.